daskfjord/KomputerStore/README.md

 # KomputerStore
-Assignment for Noroff Accelerate
+Assignment for Noroff Accelerate Javascript Bootcamp By David Skaufjord.
+Final update 11.06.2023

-This assignment is a virtual computer store, containing:
+This assignment is a virtual computer store. repo contains:
-BANK, WORK, LAPTOP choice and display
+- index.html
+- app.js
+- style.css

+functions:
+This virtual computer store contains the following:
+Bank module Work module, Laptop module including choice and display Bank contains your bank balance, and let's you apply for a loan.
+Work contains work function (10% deducted to pay back existing loan), repay loan function and bank transfer.
+Laptop Choice cointains dropdownmenu, fetched and populated from external API Laptop Display shows image of actual laptop, specs, price and allows you a virtual purchase

+Model is currently working

+FUTURE REVISION PLANS:
+- move bank functions into bank.js, for readability and making bank data inaccessible outside scope
+- move work functions into app.js, for readability and making pay data inaccessible outside scope
+- move laptop functions into laptop.js
+- condense IF-statements, using switch
+- remove surplus functions / join overlapping functions

-The model is currently working, allthough code could be optimized Assignement will be graded as follows (FROM LECTURE):
+Assignement will be graded as follows (FROM LECTURE):
   Functionality (10) - Does your project contain the correct functionality as laid out in the instructions?
    Design of logic (10) - How is your code logically laid out?
 I'm usually not strict with this requirement at all because you're completely new to front end development, so as long as you have some kind of logical structure I'm happy :slightly_smiling_face:
   Standards (5) - Have you used the best practices and conventions that I've spoken about in the lectures?
 E.g. variable naming conventions, indentation in your code, file names, etc.
   Documentation (5) - Have you documented your project well?
 This includes comments in your code, and documenting your git repo with a .readme file.
-For comments in your code - I don't need or want you to comment on every single line of code you write.
-Stick to commenting what methods do, and if you think there's a piece of code that needs a comment to explain it, then include that
-The grade you receive for the assignment will be a mark out of 30 (10 + 10 + 5 + 5) as a %  :100: :100: :100:

-SHOULD BE UPGRADED:
-All code is currently in app.js should be seperated into: app.js, bank.js (handling bank elements), work.js (handling work elements), and laptop.js (handling laptop elements), then imported.
-"Sensetive bank information" should be handled by functions, not inline code - will be deducted 1 point if this isn't added.
-Last update friday night 21.30 or so

 NOTE: commits are in master branch, not in main. https://github.com/daskfjord/KomputerStore/tree/master